getstoix/template-dataflow-python/README.md

 ## Build Docker image for STOIX

-In order to run our pipeline we need to package the Flex Template in a Docker image and push it to our Docker image repository.
-For this example we are using Docker Hub.
+In order to run the pipeline the Flex Template needs to be packaged in a Docker image and pushed to a Docker image repository.
+In this example Docker Hub is used.

 Set the tag to the name and version of your pipeline, e.g: `stoix/count-words:1.0.0`.